 Paternity fraud, also known as child identity fraud, is very common in family courts.
 Some fathers are expected to pay child support for children that aren’t theirs and it can get pretty messy.
-There’s not much that can be done in this type of situation without the help of an experienced Westlake Village paternity attorney.
+There’s not much that can be done in this type of situation without the help of an experienced Fort Lauderdale paternity attorney.
 Courts can give these parents a hard time.
 From DNA tests to blocking the parent from seeing the child, the current system definitely needs improvement.

 A nationwide problem